Skip to main content

 It's possible to define any number of topologies per Padas Engine, where each topology starts a different processing task within one or more threads.
 For more detailed architectural description on Kafka streams processor topology please refer to Confluent Documentation.

-IDUnique identifier.
-This ID is also used as a key when updating/deleting the entry.
+IDStringUnique identifier for the topology.
+This ID is also used as a key when updating or deleting the entry.

-When multiple Pipelines are specified, output from a Pipeline becomes an input for the next Pipeline.
+Processing Flow: When multiple pipelines are specified, the output from one pipeline becomes the input for the next pipeline in the sequence.

 Pipelines